Medicare plan options and costs are subject to change each year.

 One of the first things you can do to manage your Medicare Part C costs is to read through the following annual notices from your plan:

-- Evidence of Coverage (EOC)
+- evidence of coverage (EOC)

-- Annual Notice of Change (ANOC)
+- annual notice of change (ANOC)

 These notices can help you determine exactly what costs you’ll pay out of pocket for your plan, as well as any price changes that will take effect the following year.

-help paying for medicare
+Help paying for Medicare

 If you’re having trouble paying your Medicare Part C costs, there are resources that can help:

-- Medicare Savings Program.
-This benefit helps low-income Medicare beneficiaries pay plan costs, such as premiums and copayments.
+- Medicare savings program.
+This benefit helps Medicare beneficiaries with low-income pay plan costs, such as premiums and copayments.

 - Supplemental Social Security.
 Some individuals can apply for Supplemental Social Security benefits, which are monthly payments that can help pay for Medicare costs.

-Medicare Part C is a great coverage option for Medicare beneficiaries who are looking for additional coverage.
+- Medicare Part C is a great coverage option for Medicare beneficiaries who are looking for additional coverage.